Julkalender 2025

 The tradition of sending Christmas cards became a central part of the Finnish holiday spirit at the turn of the 20th century.
 It became a central way to maintain connections across distances, with cards featuring tomtes and winter scenes exchanging hands.
 Though fewer cards are sent today than in the past, tradition remains resilient; in 2023 alone, Finns still mailed around 12 million physical Christmas cards.

 The anticipation was also visible in the city streets.
-In 1948, Helsinki’s Aleksanterinkatu (Alexander Street) shimmered with festive electric garlands for the first time, bringing much-needed joy to residents emerging from years of postwar austerity.
+In 1948, Helsinki’s Alexandersgatan (Alexander Street) shimmered with festive electric garlands for the first time, bringing much-needed joy to residents emerging from years of postwar austerity.
 This tradition of bringing light to the darkest time of year soon spread to cities like Vaasa and Tampere.

 Discover more